The advantages and disadvantages of a chattel mortgage

 Chattel mortgages are business transactions.
 You may be able to claim depreciation and enjoy other benefits available to business owners.
 These include:

-- Lower interest rates than some consumer car loans since there are fewer account-keeping fees and other charges.
-Additionally, the interest rates are generally lower than unsecured loans since the loan is secured by the value of the chattel.
+- Lower interest rates than some consumer car loans, plus there may be fewer account-keeping fees and other charges.
+Additionally, the interest rates are generally lower than unsecured car loans since the loan is secured by the value of the chattel.

 - Getting ownership of the car at the time of purchase allows you to claim the GST paid on the car price in your next Business Activity Statement (BAS).
 This is only applicable if you’re registered for GST on a cash accounting basis.

-- Other business benefits like depreciation and interest paid can also be claimed in your BAS.
-This is because it’s considered a business asset.
-Additionally, chattel mortgage GST is not chargeable in your monthly repayments.
-It’s only applicable on the initial purchase price.
+- Other business benefits like depreciation and interest paid can also be claimed in your BAS, as the car is considered a business asset.
+Additionally, chattel mortgage GST is not chargeable in your monthly repayments, and only applies to the initial purchase price.

 - Flexible repayment terms customised based on your needs and the cash flow projections of your business over 12 to 60 months.
 You can opt for regular repayments or choose a balloon repayment at a pre-determined time.
-The balloon payment can often be between zero per cent and 60 per cent of the car’s residual value and varies from one lender to another.
+The balloon payment can be anywhere between 0% and 60% of the car’s residual value and varies from one lender to another.

 Are there any disadvantages of a chattel mortgage?

-Along with the potential benefits or advantages of a chattel mortgage, there is also a potentially significant disadvantage.
-These mortgages are not regulated by the National Consumer Credit Protection Act (NCCPA).
-Without this protection or regulation, lenders who offer chattel mortgages aren’t required to do the checks licensed credit providers are as per the regulatory guidelines.
-This could mean people overextend themselves financially unless they’re honest about their finances and therefore are more likely to default, impacting the business’s credit.
-Borrowers are also not protected if they want to challenge confusing or unclear conditions of the chattel mortgage.
+For example, chattel mortgages are not regulated by the National Consumer Credit Protection Act (NCCPA).
+Without this protection or regulation, lenders who offer chattel mortgages aren’t required to make the same checks as other licensed credit providers as per the regulatory guidelines.
+This could put some people at risk of overextending themselves financially, making them more likely to default on their repayments, affecting the business’s credit.
+Borrowers also may not be protected if they want to challenge confusing or unclear conditions of the chattel mortgage.

-It’s also worth remembering that a chattel mortgage is similar to a secured car loan, which means your car is offered as security for the mortgage.
-If you’re unable to make timely repayments, the lender might repossess the vehicle.
-Therefore, it’s important to plan your budget carefully to make sure you can afford to make the repayments and pay for your car.
-Don’t forget that as part of owning a car, you’ll need to make loan repayments and pay for other costs, including the maintenance of the vehicle.
-It’s important to include these costs in your calculation.
+It’s also worth remembering that a chattel mortgage is similar to a secured car loan, which means your car is used as collateral for the mortgage.
+If default on your repayments, the lender might repossess the vehicle.
+This could put you in an especially difficult position if you used the car for work, as it may become much harder to earn your income.
+It’s important to plan your budget carefully to make sure you can afford to make the repayments and pay for your car.

-Another difference between chattel mortgages and consumer car loans is that you can use a chattel mortgage only when purchasing a car used for business purposes at least 50 per cent of the time.
-On the other hand, a consumer car loan has no such restriction.
-You can use the car for business and personal use without any concern you may be using it too much for personal use.
+Another difference between chattel mortgages and consumer car loans is that you can only use a chattel mortgage to purchase a car that’s used for business purposes at least 50% of the time.
+A consumer car loan has no such restriction, and can be used to buy a car for business and personal use without any concern you may be using it too much for personal use.

-It’s also possible to get an unsecured consumer car loan that doesn’t require you to use your car as security for the loan.
-However, unlike a chattel mortgage, you cannot claim GST, interest paid on the borrowed amount, and depreciation when you use a consumer car loan to buy a car for business use.
+It’s also possible to get an unsecured consumer car loan that doesn’t require you to use your car as collateral for the loan.
+However, these loans tend to have higher interest rates and fees than secured car loans and chattel mortgages.

 Subscribe to our newsletter